shengminx/demographic_impacts_on_rent/README.md

 Data sources from three publicly available sources were used in this analysis to investigate how demographic and socioeconomic factors relate to rental prices.

-1. American Community Survey (ACS)
-The U.S. Census Bureau conducts the ACS annually to provide detailed demographic, social, economic, and housing data.
-Approximately 3.5 million addresses are randomly sampled each year, with participation required by law, ensuring a high response rate and robust data quality.
-The unit of observation in this dataset is the ZIP Code.
-We used the 2023 ACS S0601 dataset, which includes variables such as median income, educational attainment, racial composition, and housing characteristics, which are core indicators for examining disparities across regions.

-2. Fair Market Rent (FMR)
-The U.S. Department of Housing and Urban Development (HUD), through its Office of Policy Development and Research, publishes annual FMR for use in federal housing programs such as Section 8.
-These rent estimates are calculated using a combination of the Census Bureau’s five-year ACS data (as a base), HUD-defined geographic areas, and adjustments based on the Bureau of Labor Statistics’ Consumer Price Index (CPI).
-The unit of observation here is also at the ZIP-level, aligning with the ACS data for comparison.
-FMR serves as a standardized estimate of local rental costs, allowing us to assess rent relative to regional socioeconomic conditions.

-3. HUD-USPS ZIP-TRACT Crosswalk File
+1. The geographic and demographic data are derived from the American Community Survey (ACS) conducted by the U.S. Census Bureau.
+The 2023 ACS S0601 dataset used in this analysis contains variables including median income, educational attainment, racial composition, and housing characteristics.

+2. Rent data is derived from the 2023 Fair Market Rent (FMR) published annually by the U.S. Department of Housing and Urban Development (HUD), which contains rent estimates calculated using a combination of the ACS, HUD, and Consumer Price Index data.

-To ensure geographic precision and data relevance, we used the 2023 Q2 ZIP-TRACT Crosswalk file developed by HUD in collaboration with the U.S. Postal Service.
-This dataset links USPS ZIP Codes with Census geographic areas and includes quarterly USPS residential vacancy indicators.
-We used it to filter out ZIP Codes with low residential ratios or primarily commercial/industrial land use, focusing our analysis on areas where rental data reflects meaningful residential patterns.
+3. Residential vacancy indicators are derived from ZIP-Track Crosswalk files produced by HUD in collaboration with the U.S. Postal Service.
+The 2023 Q2 file used filters out ZIP Codes with low residential ratios or primarily commercial/industrial land use, allowing the analysis to focus on deriving meaningful insights from relevant areas.

-To ensure balanced sampling across geographic regions, the dataset was stratified into five regions (Midwest, Northeast, Southeast, Southwest, and Northwest) and 1,000 ZIP Codes were randomly selected per region, resulting in a final dataset of 5,000 rows and 37 columns.
-This consolidated dataframe served as the single source of truth for all subsequent modeling and visualization steps.
+To ensure balanced sampling across geographic regions, the dataset was stratified into five regions (Midwest, Northeast, Southeast, Southwest, and Northwest), and 1,000 ZIP Codes were randomly selected per region, resulting in a final dataset of 5,000 rows and 37 columns.
+This consolidated dataframe serves as the basis for all models and visualizations below.

 ---